-The court pointed out that wife was in her mid–50’s.
-She had a ninth grade education.
+The court pointed out that the wife was in her mid–50’s.
+She had a ninth-grade education.
 No training.
-She had some physical problem.
+She had some physical problems.
 She had not worked in many years.

-The court had taken into consideration husband’s partial loss of ability to earn future income.
-But, he still had a substantially greater ability to acquire assets and income than wife did.
+The court had taken into consideration the husband’s partial loss of ability to earn future income.
+But, he still had a substantially greater ability to acquire assets and income than his wife did.

 IRMO Hall, 278 Ill.App.3d 782